-The southern portion of the trail was enjoyable because I had never been to the south before.
+The southern portion of the trail was exciting because I had never been to the south before.
 The balds in North Carolina were one of the highlights of the trip.

 I was eager to get to the White Mountains and flew through Connecticut, Massachusetts, and Vermont.
 New Hampshire and Maine were spectacular.
-The northern portions of the trail were the most steep and rugged but the new challenges came with amazing views.
+The northern portions of the trail were the steepest and rugged but the new challenges came with amazing views.